swsnu/swppfall2020/hw1/README.md

 You need to implement the `fetch.py` file that sends a request to fetch the HTML files from the [Social Security Administration website](https://www.ssa.gov/cgi-bin/popularnames.cgi), which provides neat data by year of what names are the most popular for babies born that year in the USA.
 We will extract HTML files ranging from 2001 to 2018.
 After fetching the files, you have to save them under `babydata` directory.
 The expected HTML files are given for reference under `babydata` directory.
 They should be matched with the output files that your script generates.
 To complete the fetching script, you should implement the following functions:

 **1) `fetch_top_1000`**
-This method receives the year of interest and returns the contents of the html file fetched from the webpage.
+This method receives two arguments: the year of interest and the target url.
+It returns the contents of the html file fetched from the given webpage.
 Use `urllib` to fetch the html file.
 Refer to [python documentation](https://docs.python.org/3/library/urllib.request.html#urllib.request.urlopen) for more information on `urllib`.

 **2) `safe_internet_fetch`**
 You need to implement a decorator that checks whether the request was successful.
 This decorator will decorate the `fetch_top_1000` function to handle the situations where fetching fails due to an invalid url or internet connection error by throwing `BabyFetchException`.